Four-manifolds, geometries and knots: Seifert fibrations

 If the base is aspherical $S$ is determined up to diffeomorphism by $\pi_1(S)$; if moreover the base is hyperbolic or $S$ is geometric of type $\mathbb{N}il^4$ or $\mathbb{S}ol^3\times\mathbb{E}^1$ there is a fibre-preserving diffeomorphism.

 \end{thm}

-We have corrected a minor oversight in [Ue90]; there are in fact {\it two} orientable flat 4-manifolds which are not Seifert fibred.
+We have corrected a minor oversight in \cite{[Ue90]}; there are in fact {\it two} orientable flat 4-manifolds which are not Seifert fibred.
 If the base is bad or spherical then $S$ may admit many inequivalent Seifert fibrations.
-(See also \S10 of Chapter 8 and \S2 of Chapter 9 for further discussion of the euclidean base and hyperbolic base cases, respectively.)
+(See also \S10 of Chapter 8 and \S2 of Chapter 9 for further discussion of the flat base and hyperbolic base cases, respectively.)

 In general, 4-manifolds which are Seifert fibred over aspherical bases are determined up to diffeomorphism by their fundamental groups.
-This was first shown by Zieschang for the cases with base a hyperbolic orbifold with no reflector curves and general fibre a torus [Zi69], and the full result is due to Vogt [Vo77].
+This was first shown by Zieschang for the cases with base a hyperbolic orbifold with no reflector curves and general fibre a torus \cite{[Zi69]}, and the full result is due to Vogt \cite{[Vo77]}.
 Kemp has shown that a nonorientable aspherical Seifert fibred 4-manifold is geometric if and only if its orientable double covering space is geometric [Ke].
 (See also Theorems 9.4 and 9.5).
-Closed 4-manifolds which fibre over $S^1$ with fibre a small Seifert fibred 3-manifold are also determined by their fundamental groups [Oh90].
-This class includes many nonorientable Seifert fibred 4-manifolds over bad, spherical or euclidean bases, but not all.
-It may be true in general that a Seifert fibred 4-manifold is geometric if and only if its orientable double covering space is geometric.
+Closed 4-manifolds which fibre over $S^1$ with fibre a small Seifert fibred 3-manifold are also determined by their fundamental groups \cite{[Oh90]}.
+This class includes many nonorientable Seifert fibred 4-manifolds over bad, spherical or flat bases, but not all.

-The homotopy type of a $\mathbb{S}^2\times\mathbb{E}^2$-manifold is determined up to finite ambiguity by its fundamental group (which is virtually $Z^2$), Euler characteristic (which is 0) and Stiefel-Whitney classes.
+The homotopy type of a $\mathbb{S}^2\times\mathbb{E}^2$-manifold is determined up to finite ambiguity by its fundamental group (which is virtually $\mathbb{Z}^2$), Euler characteristic (which is 0) and Stiefel-Whitney classes.
 There are just nine possible fundamental groups.
 Six of these have infinite abelianization, and the above invariants determine the homotopy type in these cases.
 (See Chapter 10.)
 The homotopy type of a $\mathbb{S}^3\times\mathbb{E}^1$-manifold is determined by its fundamental group (which has two ends), Euler characteristic (which is 0), orientation character $w_1$ and first $k$-invariant in $H^4(\pi;\pi_3)$.
 (See Chapter 11.)